Tyil/website/_tutorials/freebsd-mailserver-part-_-calendars-and-contacts.md

 ## Configure Dovecot
 ### Enable imap
-This option was disabled in the [IMAP server tutorial][tutorial-imap], however, if we want to auth using the same credentials as the mailserver, this option is needed again.
+This option was disabled in the [IMAP server tutorial][tutorial-email], however, if we want to auth using the same credentials as the mailserver, this option is needed again.
 Be sure to setup a firewall that blocks requests from the outside to this port, so it can only be used internally.
 In